StreamFinance-Protocol/klyra-docs/docs/finance/perps-overview.md

 However, this creates a poor user experience for Alice: What if she didn't want to close her position?
 This is why Klyra implements liquidations, which transfer Bob's position to a new trader.
 Instead of closing Alice's position, she gets a new counterparty while only Bob is forced out (since he has no more collateral to cover potential losses).

-Liquidations ensure exchange solvency by preventing negative collateral.
+Liquidations ensure Klyra remains solvent by preventing negative collateral.
 If a trader had negative collateral, their counterparty would have profits that couldn't be paid out.
 A key invariant of Klyra is that total net PNL must be zero (i.e., if someone makes \$X, another trader must lose \$X).
-To prevent negative collateral scenarios, liquidations occur slightly before a trader's collateral reaches zero, giving the exchange time to find a new counterparty.
+To prevent negative collateral scenarios, liquidations occur slightly before a trader's collateral reaches zero, giving Klyra time to find a new counterparty.

 Find exactly how liquidations work on Klyra [here](./liquidations.md).